Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 According to Mike Hamers writing for The Write Direction Numbers are like brain candy to the organisational mind.

-using numbers narrative
+screenshot of using numbers narrative

 Just think about your reaction to this post if the headline were;